cytopia/check_mysqldump-secure/README.md

 * Did every database dump correctly?
 * Is the last dump within the specified time cycle?
-* If encryption is required, was the dump encryted?
+* If encryption is required, was the dump encrypted?
 * If compression is required, was the dump compressed?
 * If logging is required, was the dump logged?